cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 * Data quality - AI in the cloud operates best when data quality is abundant and quality is high.
 However, data is often siloed, incomplete, with poor quality.
 Such data could cause incorrect insight.
 Companies need to first have a data strategy and infrastructure before adopting AI in the cloud.

-* Talent gap - while AI services on the cloud reduce the need for specialized development skills, the packaged AI solutions are available to everyone so it does not help a company gain a competitive edge.
+* Talent gap - while packaged AI services on the cloud reduce the need for specialized development skills, these solutions are available to everyone so they do not help a company gain a competitive advantage.
 To differentiate from competitors, companies need to use AI development services to develop customized solutions.
 This will require at least some experts in the company.

 ## Future of AI and Cloud